chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - Note:
   - this **`190`-page thesis** is also referenced in the sections for **prediction** and **planning**.
-  - I really like how the author organizes synergies between three modules that are split and made indepedent in most modular architectures:
+  - I really like how the author organizes synergies between three modules that are split and made independent in most modular architectures:
     - **`(1)` driver model**
     - **`(2)` behaviour prediction**
     - **`(3)` decision-making**